apollographql/docs/README.md

 ![Rendered admonitions](src/content/graphos/img/admonitions.jpg)

+> [!TIP]
+> Be sure to include two newlines between the admonition components and content and as shown in the examples above.
+MDX parsing for MDX v1 requires this extra separation between JSX and Markdown.

 ## Content linting

 The docs repository automatically lints pull requests via a [GitHub action](.github/workflows/content-lint.yml) that uses [Vale](https://vale.sh/), an open-source content linter.
 Vale checks `.md` and `.mdx` files against [style rules](https://vale.sh/docs/topics/styles/) imported from Google, Microsoft, and other developer documentation style guides.
 It also includes custom Apollo style rules.
 All styles are in the [`styles` directory](styles).
 Most rules are self-explanatory or include links to resources to help understand what to fix.